-Charge!
 From everyday purchases to splurges, consumers often turn to credit cards.
-Some Americans even reach for the plastic to pay the rent.
+Some even reach for the plastic to pay the rent.
 But is paying rent by credit card a good idea?
-Is it even allowed?
+And can you pay rent with a credit card even?
 The answer to both questions: It depends.

 Do Landlords Allow Payment by Credit Card?

-Credit card transactions are subject to fees that are set by the financial institution that issues the card, the companies (like Visa and Mastercard) that partner with the financial institution, and the processor responsible for securing and carrying out the credit card transaction.
+The reason many landlords don’t allow it is because accepting credit card payments causes them to incur fees.
+Due to how credit cards work, credit card transactions are subject to fees that are set by the financial institution that issues the card, the companies that partner with the financial institution (like Visa and Mastercard), and the processor responsible for securing and carrying out the credit card transaction.

-Even when a landlord does not allow people to pay rent with a credit card, there may be workarounds via third-party apps that charge renters a fee to convert their credit card payment into an acceptable payment form.
-The fee can range from 2.75% to 3%, and the landlord often has to agree to the arrangement.
+Even when a landlord does not allow people to pay rent using a credit card, there may be workarounds via third-party apps.
+These apps effectively charge renters a fee to convert their credit card payment into a form of payment their landlord accepts.
+Fees can range from 2.75% to 3% of every rental payment.
+Additionally, the landlord often has to agree to the arrangement.

 Pros of Paying Rent With a Credit Card

-There’s a famous old saying “Just because you can doesn’t mean you should.”
+There’s a famous old saying: “Just because you can doesn’t mean you should.”
 But there are some scenarios when charging the rent might make sense.
+Here are some of the potential pros of paying rent with your credit card.

-In addition to any potential surcharges imposed by a landlord, making late credit card payments can result in interest charges, late fees, and even a hit to one’s credit score.
+However, it’s important to stay strict about honoring your credit card due date.
+Making late credit card payments can result in credit card interest charges, late fees, and even a hit to one’s credit score.

 Cash in on up to $300–and 3% cash back for 365 days.¹